Henry055/RokucraftWiki/docs/roleplay/character-applications.md

     As you stride down the sidewalk, a person bumps into you.
 You turn to them and see that they’re holding a map.
 “Ah!
 Sorry, I’m a bit lost.”
 They sheepishly look back down at their map and back up so you’re free to continue walking.**

 === "Additional Character Application Template"

+    *Use this template if you have made an application for a different character before.*

     <font size=3><ins>OOC Section</ins></font>